Choose the Right Color Palette for Cozy Small Living Rooms

 Accent colors also play a crucial role in establishing focal points that draw the eye and add visual interest.
 A bold hue used on a statement piece of furniture or a vibrant artwork can instantly command attention, creating a dynamic and engaging space that captivates the senses.

-See also Declutter Your Small Living Room for Serenity
+See also 10 Surprisingly Affordable Ways to Elevate Your Living Room

 Maximizing Natural Light: A Bright and Airy Oasis